- What Is Generative AI, Really?

 What Is Generative AI, Really?

-Generative AI is a branch of artificial intelligence designed to create original content like text, images, audio, code, or video by learning patterns in large datasets.
-Unlike traditional AI, which classifies or predicts based on existing inputs, generative AI produces entirely new outputs that resemble real human creations.
+Generative AI is a branch of artificial intelligence designed to produce original outputs such as text, images, audio, code, or video by learning the underlying structure and patterns of large datasets.
+Unlike traditional AI, which focuses on classification or prediction, generative AI creates new outputs that increasingly resemble human reasoning, creativity, and problem-solving.

 How Generative AI Differs from Traditional AI

-Traditional AI is great at recognizing patterns and making decisions based on existing data.
+Traditional AI excels at recognizing patterns and making decisions based on historical data.
 It’s often used for tasks like detecting spam emails, forecasting trends, or automating simple processes.

 Learning Distributions